 Anger originates from jealousy and resentment, which produces chain sinning.

 Anger reveals the instability of character.
 Lack of emotional control comes out of anger.

 Jealousy and resentment give birth to many repercussions.
 These sins lead to chain sinning.
 Jealousy and resentment short-circuit everything in the soul.

 Anger will take revenge on others.
 It often wants to get even.
 It may hurl threats.
-When we develop an orientation to anger, everything in the soul gets out of kilter.
+When we develop an orientation to anger, everything in the soul moves out of kilter.
 Anger will attempt to downgrade others because of the desire for revenge.
 The person may wake up because of guilt and say, “This is not me.
 Generally, I am a wonderful person.”
 Then he takes another dive into anger, throwing a match on a pile of fireworks.
 Jealousy and resentment originating from anger produce criticism, nagging, judging, maligning, overt revenge, and emotions out of kilter.

 Some of us may never become disposed to murder, rape, or commit adultery but we may become tempted to express our anger unjustly.
 Yet anger is the prerogative of God and is an attempt to act like God.
-When we exercise anger, we pour poison into our souls; it will sour our spirit.
+When we exercise subjective anger, we pour poison into our souls; it will sour our spirit.

-This is the first article of clothing God wants us to divest.
-God wants us to get rid of that silent, abiding anger.
+“Anger” is the first article of clothing God wants us to divest.
+God wants us to get rid of silent, abiding anger.
 Something that lasts like this is difficult to eradicate from our lives.
-It is an inveterate, slow-burning, long-lasting, smoldering anger that refuses to be pacified.
+It is an inveterate, slow-burning, long-lasting, smoldering anger that refuses pacification.
 We love to nurse anger to keep it warm.